rpmuller/ePubs/WP1.md

 could not avoid being mixed up with political disputes.
 In his youth he was a soldier, and (in spite of his disclaimer in the _Apology_) a student of physical science.
-Protagoras, when he could spare time from teaching scepticism to aristocratic youths in search of the latest thing, was drawing up a code of laws for Thurii.
+Protagoras, when he could spare time from teaching skepticism to aristocratic youths in search of the latest thing, was drawing up a code of laws for Thurii.

 Plato dabbled in politics, though unsuccessfully.
 Xenophon, when he